-I didn't just delete the email accounts.
+I didn’t just delete the email accounts.
 Most email accounts allow you to set up email forwarding.
 Email forwarding will automatically forward email from one account to another.
-Google "Setup email forwarding <name of supplier>" and you'll usually find a simple guide on setting it up for that provider.
+Google “Setup email forwarding ” and you’ll usually find a simple guide on setting it up for that provider.

 Simplify your email accounts.
 Many people still use a hierarchical folder structure to store email.